wahyutrijaka/wahyutrijaka/README.md

 -  I enjoy meeting new people and hearing new perspectives
 -  Feel free to reach out at any given time to talk to me about business
 -  If you have any inquiry or you want me to review or evaluate your project
 -  l will keep your identity 100% anonymous!
-We look forward to working with you.
+I am looking forward to working with you,
 -  please contact me to telegram 🤩
 ____